 Challah is the delicious braided bread we eat on Shabbat each week, and since each year Hanukkah includes at least one Shabbat dinner, we love to make this bread pudding with our leftover challah.
-More than that, who can resist chocolate!
+This is also a great dessert to include on your Bar/Bat Mitzvah menu!
+Because, who can resist chocolate!

 - 8 cups challah bread (crust removed and torn into bite-size pieces) - we used fresh bread but day-old bread is fine as well

 - 4 tbsp unsalted butter, melted

 - 1 tbsp vanilla

 - 3/4 cup chocolate chips (bittersweet or milk chocolate) + extra melted chocolate for drizzling on top of plated slices

 - 1/4 cup cocoa powder